lowb4harboursf

 The chart above is part of a survey dated 1824 by Capt George Thomas RN and is shown by courtesy of the Hydrographical Office.
 It covers the Suffolk coast from Covehithe to Lowestoft before its Harbour was built.
 At that time there was a thriving fishery and boats were built and launched from the beach.
 In 1833 the Norwich and Lowestoft Navigation Co built a new harbour at Lowestoft, but were beset by legal problems with Gt Yarmouth harbour over interference with the essential outflow of water.

 At that time William Hewett, Commander of HMS Fairy, came under the orders of the Admiralty to make a new survey of the coast and harbour.
-This is shown in part of the chart below, however in November 1840, a terrible storm struck the east coast and HMS Fairy was lost with all hands during a severe easterly gale.
-The chart below is based on Cmdr Hewett’s survey dated 1834, the harbour cutting together with the positions of the Highlighthouse and Lowlighthouse can be clearly seem.
+This is shown in part of the chart below.
+However, in November 1840, a terrible storm struck the east coast and HMS Fairy was lost with all hands during a severe easterly gale.
+The chart below is based on Cmdr Hewett’s survey dated 1834, the harbour cutting together with the positions of the Highlighthouse and Lowlighthouse can be clearly seen.

 lowharbourfairy1836sf